This post may contain affiliate links.

 Vacation rentals are all the rage on the French Riviera, where else can you get a private pool and bedrooms for 20 friends?
 While it’s a superb way to indulge in the extreme lap of French luxury travel, French vacation rentals also work for the budget minded because they can be much cheaper than hotels.

-Seriously.
-A region that has the star-studded Hôtel du Cap-Eden-Roc in Cap d’Antibes, the art-filled Negresco in Nice; the swanky Carlton Hotel in Cannes and the atmospheric Hôtel Belles Rives in Juan les Pins, where Zela and Scott Fitzgerald frolicked back when it was still a private villa, stopping into hotel bars for a glass of champagne can be a full-time Olympic sport.
-I should know.
-I’ve spent many hours in training there.
+Hotel hopping is one of my favourite things to do in the South of France.
+This region has star-studded luxury hotels like the Hôtel du Cap-Eden-Roc in Cap d’Antibes; the art-filled Negresco in Nice; the swanky Carlton Hotel in Cannes and the atmospheric Hôtel Belles Rives in Juan les Pins (where Zelda and Scott Fitzgerald frolicked back when it was still a private villa).

 You have to work off all that food and drink somehow, especially if you plan on heading to the beach.
 I’m completely enamoured with the Vélo Bleu bike share program in Nice – and once I finally figured out how to sign up, I sped up and down the Promenade des Anglais every day.

-Or try hiking.
-The ambitious can try Nietzsche’s Path, the trail from the hilltop town of Ez down to the coast, while the unambitious can content themselves by strolling up and down the ritzy Croisette in Cannes or the Promenade des Anglais in Nice.
+Another way of getting physical is hiking.
+The ambitious can try Nietzsche’s Path, the trail from the hilltop town of Eze down to the coast, while the lazy can content themselves by strolling up and down the ritzy Croisette in Cannes or the Promenade des Anglais in Nice.

-If the price tags on the Dior dresses on the Croisette in Cannes have you crying into your empty pocketbook because you spent all your money on champagne in Monaco, don’t despair.
+If the price tags of the Dior dresses on the Promenade de la Croisette in Cannes don’t have you weeping into your pocketbook, shopping is one of the most adrenalin-buzzy things to do in the South of France.
+If, like me, however, you spent all your money on champagne in Monaco, don’t despair.